Our Insights

 Why do energy prices affect which tariffs are available?

-Before the energy crisis, you could pick and choose a tariff to suit your budget and needs.
+Before the energy crisis, you could pick and choose an energy tariff to suit your budget and needs.

 Fixed-rate deals tended to be cheaper than the standard variable alternatives and were often used as a way for suppliers to compete for new customers.